 Stage 1 – Cooroy–Noosa Road and Beckmans Road intersection upgrade

 Council has just opened the newly built roundabout at the Cooroy-Noosa and Beckmans roads intersection to one lane of traffic.
 The bypass is the final link in the upgrade of Noosa’s major arterial road network, with planning identifying the Cooroy–Noosa Road and Beckmans Road intersection as the first location for an upgrade.

 The new roundabout at Tewantin will provide safety improvements and allow for free-flowing traffic during peak periods.
 The roundabout will also be designed to accommodate a future bypass option.

-Active transport features will provide for pedestrians and cyclists, with on-road bike lanes and an off-road shared pathway providing safe and environmentally friendly transport options.
+Active transport features will provide for pedestrians and cyclists, with on-road bike lanes and off-road pathways providing safe and environmentally friendly transport options.

 Noosa Council is delivering this project with the Department of Transport and Main Roads as part of the $400 million road stimulus package funded by the Queensland Government to supercharge the State’s economy through the COVID-19 recovery. $9.81 million has been allocated to upgrade the intersection.